|Learn how to educate the public about the importance of addressing risk and protective factors to effectively address community issues.

 All issues have risk and protective factors that can lead us to make our communities healthier.
 Some of them are well known, and have been well documented in existing literature.
 Others are more difficult to identify, because they are just now being studied.

-Some of the risk and protective factors for adolescent substance abuse, for example, include those identified by researchers David Hawkins and Richard Catalano:
+Some of the risk and protective factors for adolescent substance use, for example, include those identified by researchers David Hawkins and Richard Catalano:

 - Economic deprivation